ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 The locale to use for rendering the calendar view.
 The default locale is `"en"`.

+##### maximum-nights

+The number of nights that the user's selection may not exceed in a date range.
+The default is `"0"`.
+A value of `"0"` allows the user to select an unlimited number of nights.

 ##### minimum-nights

 The number of nights that the user must select in a date range.
 The default is `"1"`.